2009 Indianapolis 500: Sunday May 17 – Bump day

 Shortly before midnight on May 17, Conquest Racing announced that Alex Tagliani, who had failed to qualify, would replace Bruno Junqueira in the No. 36 car.
 Because of the replacement, the car was moved to the last spot in the starting grid.

 Carb Day

 IndyCar Series final practice

 The final hour-long practice was held.

 Pit Stop Contest

-Team Penske won the 32nd annual pit stop contest, their record tenth overall victory in the event.
+Team Penske won the 32nd annual Pit Stop Challenge, their record tenth overall victory in the event.
 The teams of Hélio Castroneves and Marco Andretti met in the finals with Castroneves and his chief mechanic Rick Rinaman winning the $40,000 first prize after a 7.962-second pit stop.

 Qualification round

 Note: Positions 5–8 are eliminated from the competition.
 Positions 3–4 advance to the quarterfinals.
 Positions 1–2 received a bye for the quarterfinals, and advanced directly to the semi-finals.
 Ryan Briscoe and Graham Rahal were randomly selected to bypass the qualifying round and advance directly to the quarterfinals.